lyind/handbork/content/docs/dev-and-releng/devportal/_index.md

 Ther are mainly two reasons we decided to run our own developer portal:

 - Large organizations tend to introduce developer portals as a one-stop shop for their developers.
-So the product vision of a developer platform naturally includes using a developer portal as a starting point for some use cases, like getting an overview of available servcies, accessing high level service metrics, or creating a new service to be deployed on the platform.
+So the product vision of a developer platform naturally includes using a developer portal as a starting point for some use cases, like getting an overview of available services, accessing high level service metrics, or creating a new service to be deployed on the platform.
 And it's a lot easier to reason about how to integrate with a developer portal when we are actually using one ourselves.

 - The motivations for introducing developer portals in our customer's organizations (e. g. higher developer productivity, shorter onboarding) also apply to Giant Swarm in general.